+13 Conduct

-13 Conduct Principal risk Management and mitigation Outlook Strategic priorities Change from last year There is a risk that through the acts or omissions of individuals within M&G, we deliver poor outcomes for clients, colleagues, or other stakeholders, or that we affect market integrity.
+Principal risk Management and mitigation Outlook Strategic priorities Change from last year There is a risk that through the acts or omissions of individuals within M&G, we deliver poor outcomes for clients, colleagues, or other stakeholders, or that we affect market integrity.
+Observing the proper standards of conduct in all its forms is essential at M&G. Due to the broad nature of conduct risk, management is pervasive and reflected in policy and processes including but not limited to: our Code of Conduct and our Conflict of Interest, Market Abuse and Investment Communications Recording policies.
 Conduct continues to be a key theme from our regulators, with firm failures often cited as part of enforcement actions notably from the FCA.
 We have taken positive steps to design and implement processes to oversee, measure and report on conduct risk during 2023 and these will be embedded during 2024.
-Neutral Our Asset Management business has a Conduct Management Framework to provide a consistent process for conduct management and our Life and Wealth businesses have a mature suite of customer outcome management information in place in support of Consumer Duty.
+Keutral Our Asset Management business has a Conduct Management Framework to provide a consistent process for conduct management and our Life and Wealth businesses have a mature suite of customer outcome management information in place in support of Consumer Duty.